tracim/tracim/backend/doc/migration.md

 ## MySQL Always Requires the Type When Altering a Column

 When updating a table, setting the type does not always seem to be required, for instance when you just need to rename a column.
-Due to database specific behaviour, alembic require to always setting the type.
+Due to differing behaviors across database engines, Alembic always requires setting the type.

 ```python